BiswajitSahoo-tech/BiswajitSahoo-tech/README.md

-- 👋 Hi, I’m @BiswajitSahoo-tech
+- 👋 Hi, I’m Biswajit Sahoo
 - 👀 I’m interested in Software Engineering role
+- 🌱 I’m skilled in backend development using Node.js, Express, MongoDB, MySQL, PHP
+- 🌱 Experienced in RESTfull API development.
-- 🌱 I’m currently learning MERN
+- 🌱 Currently learning ML/DL.
-- 💞️ I’m looking to collaborate on MERN projects
+- 💞️ I’m looking to collaborate on MERN projects as well as in ML projects.
 - 📫 How to reach me -> [sahoosipun834@gmail.com](sahoosipun834@gmail.com)

 <!---